-Phelps Health’s Intensive Care Unit (ICU) provides continuous, specialized care to patients who need the monitoring and support offered in a critical care setting.
-Critical care helps people with life-threatening injuries and illnesses and involves close and constant attention by a multidisciplinary team of healthcare providers.
+Phelps Health’s Intensive Care Unit (ICU) provides specialized care to patients who need the monitoring and support offered in a critical care setting.
+Critical care helps people with life-threatening injuries and illnesses.
+Our team of healthcare providers offer close and constant attention to patients.

-Phelps Health understands that admittance in the ICU can be an overwhelming experience for patients and their loved ones, and the healthcare providers are skilled at keeping open lines of communication to ensure all parties are well-informed about the status of patients.
+At Phelps Health, we understand that being admitted to the ICU can be an overwhelming experience for patients and their loved ones.
+Our healthcare providers are skilled at keeping open lines of communication to ensure all parties are well-informed about the status of patients.
 Families are encouraged to ask questions of the healthcare team to make sure that everyone has a common understanding of the health condition and the care plan.

 Because the ICU is a high-risk, specialty unit, certain rules apply to the unit to ensure the safety and privacy of patients during their stay.
 Please see below for special considerations.